joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-05-04-fiddler-lightning-lane.md

 For example, take $N=6$ and an initial schedule $(2,4,6).$ This is a situation we could have been in with $N=5$ time slots.
 Since we have effectively wasted the first time slot by not picking it, we can map the labels $2\rightarrow 1, 4\rightarrow 3,$ and $6\rightarrow 5$ to get $(1,3,5),$ a bona fide schedule in $\mathcal{S}_{N-1}.$ By contrast, if our initial schedule is $(1,4,6)$, then after the first ride we will draw another time slot at random (either $2$, $3$, or $5$), giving schedules $(2,4,6)$, $(3,4,6)$ or $(4,5,6)$ plus one completed ride.

-If we call $R_N$ the number of rides we expect with $N$ timeslots, the above argument becomews
+If we call $R_N$ the number of rides we expect with $N$ timeslots, the above argument becomes

 $$
   \begin{align}